 So, this one is for us morons.
-We’ll never learn to be proactive, but we can at least try to stop the burn.
-Use our methods to get some quick relief, and to help prevent this in the future.
+We’ll never learn to be proactive, but we can at least learn how to get rid of hot pepper burn on hands.
+Use our methods to get some quick relief from hot pepper hands, and to help prevent this in the future.

 Hands Burning From Jalapenos – Why It Happens

-The reason hot pepper burn happens is the chemical compound known as capsaicin.
-This chemical is found in all spicy peppers, and it is the ingredient responsible for their fiery flavor.
-However, it’s effects can be felt on any tissue, including
+The reason hot pepper burn happens is due to the chemical compound known as capsaicin.
+This chemical is found in all spicy peppers, and it is the ingredient responsible for their addictive, fiery flavor.
+However, its effects can be felt on any tissue, including